apaAI-Labs/apaai-protocol/sdk/ts/client/README.md

 ## License

-Apache-2.0 © TRACE Protocol — Stewards of the TRACE Protocol
+Apache-2.0 © APAAI Protocol — Stewards of the APAAI Protocol